-Established in 1957, the Department of Nuclear Engineering is one of the oldest and most prestigious programs in the United States.
+Established in 1957, UT’s Department of Nuclear Engineering was the first and continues to be one of the most prestigious in the United States.

 East Tennessee may have the largest concentration of nuclear industry anywhere in the world and is therefore an ideal place to come for nuclear education.
 View a map with area company contact information.